cshi56/Malicious-Code/README.md

 https://github.com/Yara-Rules/rules

 ## Installation
-In order to run the website on your machine, must install all of the python libraries listed above and in the requirements.txt file (We recommend installing these in a Python virtual environment).
+In order to run the website on your machine, you must install all of the python libraries listed above and in the requirements.txt file (We recommend installing these in a Python virtual environment).

+## Authors
+Joe Cusano
+Luke Evans
+Celine Murugi
+Flora Shi